AdobeDocs/experience-manager-cloud-service.ja-JP/help/sites-cloud/authoring/universal-editor/inheritance.md

 role: User
 exl-id: 2a1b87c2-29b9-4689-9a15-e17942439160
 source-git-commit: 9941c652a1509934662cdaae6d187d1a28a1cc31
-workflow-type: tm+mt
+workflow-type: ht
-source-wordcount: '0'
+source-wordcount: '549'
-ht-degree: 0%
+ht-degree: 100%

 ---